-This channel is brand spanking new!
 Started by a fellow Oklahoma Mama, Sarah, Good Morning Sunshine is great for toddlers and preschoolers!
 Each video promotes a sweet message and highlights different academic skills!
-Through arts and crafts, singing and stories, kids can learn simple math, shapes, colors and numbers while they’re having fun!
-Every episode includes tips for parents and promotes good self esteem, celebrating the unique qualities that make your child special.
+Through arts and crafts, singing and stories, kids can learn simple math, shapes, colors, and numbers while they’re having fun!
+Every episode includes tips for parents and promotes good self-esteem, celebrating the unique qualities that make your child special.

 6. Mr. Maker

 There are tons of kids arts and crafts programs out there, but this one is a favorite because the host relies on art supplies that most of us actually have on hand!
 Good ol’ markers, glue, and construction paper!
 His ideas are easy and creative!
 Each episode even includes a craft you can make in under a minute!
 Mr. Maker is high energy with a healthy dose of silly!
 My kids love his craft projects, and I love that they don’t require a special trip to the store.
 (Fair Warning: The theme song is a little TOO catchy for my taste, but the crafts are so easy that I can deal.)

 So there you have it- my top picks for YouTube channels that everyone can enjoy and learn from!
 It’s also worth noting that many of your favorite children’s networks and shows have YouTube channels.
 You can get tons of PBS clips and even full episodes on the PBS Kids or Sesame Street channel!